 4.4 Alcohol and Drug Testing.

-All employees hired into original and reemployed appointments in safety-sensitive positions identified by the City must pass a drug and alcohol screening prior to being offered City employment due to positions requiring a commercial driver's license or hazardous material certification.
+All employees hired into original and reemployed appointments in safety-sensitive positions identified by the City must pass a drug and alcohol screening prior to being offered City employment.
 This shall include non-represented part-time, seasonal, provisional, and temporary appointments.